davisford/daisycentral/README.md

 ## MongoDB Admin
 To start the database server, run `mongod &` or `mongod -dbpath /path/to/data`.
 The default path it uses is `/data/`.
 You can then start the REPL in another window via `mongo`.

-FIXME: the database collection for users is hard-coded to `example`, so after starting the REPL, you'd type `use example`, and then you can find all users via `db.users.find()`
+The database for this app is named `daisycentral` so after you start the client do: `use daisycentral`

 ### Add Admin Role To Your User Account
 Example for my email: